Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 Finally, we explain how combinations of vacancy sites instead of atoms can also be built.

+# Why are combinatorial sets useful?

+Imagine a scenario where tens or even hundreds of different binary or ternary semiconductors, or different metallic alloys, have to be studied as part of a common project to determine which particular composition (combination of element types) produces the most suitable material properties to achieve certain desired technological objectives.
+This is an example application where the user will find combinatorial sets to be particularly resourceful.

 # The "Generate Combinatorial Set" dialog

 Open the "Generate Combinatorial Set" dialog via the `Advanced` menu in the header bar of the Materials Designer interface.
 The dialog has the following appearance: